 Understanding Barrick Gold's Unusual Options Activity

-On Wednesday, shares of Barrick Gold (NYSE:GOLD) saw unusual options activity.
-After the option alert, the stock price moved up to $20.92.
+On Thursday, shares of Barrick Gold (NYSE:GOLD) saw unusual options activity.
+After the option alert, the stock price moved down to $20.62.

 - Sentiment: BEARISH